What does a Water Engineer do?

 - Strong knowledge of hydraulics, hydrology, and water treatment processes.

-- Proficiency in CAD software and water modeling tools.
+- Proficiency in CAD and water resource modeling software.

 Is becoming a Water Engineer a good career path?